87tana/NLP_SentimentAnalysis/README.md

 **HelpfulnessNumerator** :number of users who found the review helpful

-**HelpfulnessDenominator** : number of users who indicated whether they found the review helpful or not
+**HelpfulnessDenominator** : number of users who found whether they found the review helpful or not

 **Score** : rating between 1 and 5